cdcarson/frieda/README.md

 This is the representation of a row in the table, and is what is returned by the `ModelDb` find methods.
 Each column is represented by a field.

 - If the column is nullable, the field's javascript type will be followed by `|null`.
-- Note that this type will include fields where the column has been marked `INVISIBLE`
+- Note that this type *will include* fields where the column has been marked `INVISIBLE`, even though thay are omitted from the model if using `SELECT *` to retrieve the model.
+See the [SELECT ALL type](#select-all-type) below.

 Example: